dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Still Working on the book "Automate the Boring Stuff with Python".
 Still on the Boring Stuff of Python! :)

 **Thoughts:** I am working through it although I am a bit distracted by other things and can't seem to concentrate.
 I'll have to do better tomorrow.
 (Ditto)

+### Day 34: 2 Mar 2019

+**Today's Progress**: Still Working on the book "Automate the Boring Stuff with Python".

+**Thoughts:** It seemed to go quite a bit smoother today.
+I was able to concentrate and keep focus on the material.